A5: Sound–Source Matching

 - If the child has trouble recognizing the recordings of actual animal sounds, simply “say” the noises yourself.
 For example, say “quack quack” instead of playing the sound clip of a real duck.

-For parents who want to encourage musical talent in their children, you might want to try this same activity using the sounds made by a variety of musical instruments.
+5. ExtensionRepeat the activity, but reduce the time you play the sound.
+Encourage the child to find and show the card that matches the sound before the sound stops.
+For parents who want to encourage musical talent in their children, you might want to try this same activity using the sounds made by a variety of musical instruments. ↑ Top

 Leave a Reply